NBISweden/sda-services-backup/README.md

 * Create a docker volume for the physical copy.

-* Get the physical copy form the S3 and unpack it in the docker volume which has been created in the previous step
+* Get the physical copy from the S3 and unpack it in the docker volume which was created in the previous step
 ```cmd
 docker container run --rm -i --name pg-backup --network=host -v <docker-volume>:/home $(docker build -f dev_tools/Dockerfile-backup -q -t backup .) /bin/sda-backup --action pg_db-unpack --name TAR-FILE
 ```